PeaBrane/gpt-helmet/README.md

 # GPT-Helmet

-A project to evaluate language model performance in detecting helmet status from medical narratives.
-This tool analyzes patient injury narratives to determine if the person was wearing a helmet during bicycle/scooter accidents.
+A simple API demo using Together AI's DeepSeek-V3 model to classify helmet status from emergency department narratives.
+This proof-of-concept implementation, written mostly by Claude 3.7 Sonnet, achieves 98.75% match with human labels.
+The mismatched cases are all ambiguous narrative reports, and can be found in [data/mismatches_table.tex](data/mismatches_table.tex).

 ## Overview